 José´s work has been exhibited in cities such as London, Oslo, Berlin, Lisbon, Porto, and Paris, and he’s a member of Project Sea Change; a documentary collective about today’s young Europeans and how they are dealing with the social and financial crisis in Europe.
 The Sea Change photo book was published in January 2015.

 Among other projects, José is currently working on a photo documentary about the lives of call center workers in several countries around the world.
-One of the first chapters focuses on the Philippines, the world “capital” of this industry, and was recently published in Newsweek Europe magazine.
+One of the first chapters focuses on the Philippines, the world “capital” of this industry, and was recently published in Newsweek Europe magazine and The New York Times.

 Leica Store Mayfair